songster-sa/aws-developer-associate-notes/readme.md

 - but we can encrypt an unencrypted snapshot by copying as encrypted
 - Multi AZ - **Synchronous** replica
     - stand by DB - for fail over / DR
+    - not req for Aurora
 - Read Replica - **Asynchronous** replica
     - only reads - performance - scaling out - max 5
     - can be within AZ, cross AZ, cross region
     - eventually consistent
-    - can be made into own DB
+    - can be made into own DB - will break replication
     - can be set for failover / DR
 - can be set up inside EC2 or outside (outside is adv)